-San Diego Community Justice Initiative (CJI) is a post-plea program for offenders who commit low-level misdemeanors.
+San Diego Community Justice Initiative (CJI) is a pre-plea program for offenders who commit low-level misdemeanors.
 It allows offenders to have their case dismissed by completing 16 hours of community service.

 CJI provides swift consequences for individuals who commit low-level misdemeanors, but with the opportunity to have that criminal conviction quickly dismissed.
-Low-level misdemeanors that qualify include "quality of life" offenses that affect communities, such as petty theft, minor vandalism, illegal lodging, and trespass offenses.
+Low-level misdemeanors that qualify include "quality of life" offenses that affect communities, such as petty theft, minor alcohol offenses, minor driving offenses, and minor vandalism offense.

-CJI is facilitated through the City Attorney's Criminal Division.
-The Criminal Division participates in problem-solving courts which use restorative justice principles to address quality-of-life crimes.
+CJI is facilitated through the City Attorney's Community Justice Division.
+The NJU participates in problem-solving courts which use restorative justice principles to address quality-of-life crimes.

 Note: Do not contact the City Attorney's Office about receiving a CJI offer for yourself or another.
 Offers are made only through defense counsel during court proceedings